theprimepackage/csis202-junit-tests/README.md

 - `git config --global user.email "[Your email]@georgefox.edu"`

 ## Installing Git
-- To intall git first download it from [here][3].
+- To install git first download it from [here][3].
 - Then run it.
-In the installation window after the GNU General Public License page, make sure that unser Windows Explorer integration that "Git Bash Here" is checked.
+In the installation window after the GNU General Public License page, make sure that under Windows Explorer integration that "Git Bash Here" is checked.
 - Click Next.
 Then choose whether to run it from Git Bash (Basically a terminal window like in linux) only or from the Windows Command Prompt as well.
 I personal like to have both options.
 - Click Next.
 You can read this section about line endings but I just move along.
 - Click Next.
 Yes use MinTTy&mdash;its a pretty terminal emulator.
 - Click Next.
 - Click Next.
 Install the difftool if you want.
-It is use to compate the differences between two files (I believe) I haven't used it before
+It is use to compare the differences between two files (I believe) I haven't used it before
 - Click Install.
 Finally...

 ## Important note about using git